lohedges/taskfarmer/README.md

 $ export OMPI_MCA_mpi_warn_on_fork=0
 $ export OMPI_MCA_btl_openib_want_fork_support=0
 ```

+* If you are using a [BeeGFS](http://www.beegfs.com) parallel file system
+  (formerly FhGFS) then you'll need to set the client configuration variable
+  `tuneUseGlobalFileLocks = true` to enable file locking across multiple nodes.
+  (By default file locking only works locally on individual nodes.)

 * At present, when the `--retry` option is set, failed tasks are only relaunched
   by the same process on which they failed.
 This is fine when task failures are
   caused by buggy or unstable code, but is unlikely to help when failure results